Twisted M2 brane holography and sphere correlation functions: Protected correlation functions for M2 branes

 We can also package together operators belonging to the same irreducible $SU(2)$ representation into a standard generating function:

 In this normalization, the commutation relations are a non-linear deformation

 of the commutation relations of the Lie algebra $\mathfrak{s}$ of complex Hamiltonian symplectomorphisms of $\bC^2$: This is the gauge algebra employed in \cite{Mezei:2017kmw} and identified there as area-preserving diffeomorphisms of the two-sphere.
-The presentation of $\aA$ as a deformation of $U(\mathfrak{s})$ will be useful throughout the paper.
+The presentation of $\aA$ as a deformation of the universal enveloping algebra $U(\mathfrak{s})$ will be useful throughout the paper.